Force of Life: Reception

+Dreamwatch Bulletin called the episode "strangely gripping" even if it "suffers from a lack of clarity and one of those open-mouthed endings".
+Video Watchdog magazine found the episode's visuals to be suspenseful but regarded the story as "nonsensical".
+It criticised a scene in which Zoref absorbs energy in Moonbase Alpha's solarium, commenting that it provided "a convenient way to work some bikini-clad girls into the show".

+John Kenneth Muir, who interprets the story as "a futuristic analogy for demonic possession", describes the episode as "the dividing line between those who appreciate ambiguity in their drama and those who prefer neat little wrap-ups and attempts at explanation."
+He praises the "simple mystery" of the story, arguing that it was made better by the script's decision not to explain the alien force's origins and purpose.
+He also describes the episode as a "visual masterpiece", commending its range of camera angles, use of slow motion and flipped images, and other cinematographic aspects.

 Novelisation

 The episode was adapted in the third Year One Space: 1999 novel The Space Guardians by Brian Ball, published in 1975.
 Ball's adaptation is true to the story, but some liberties are taken: (1) Suffering from a bout of depression, Koenig has become a recluse after his experience on Zenno (as seen in "Missing Link").
 He is seen convalescing in his quarters and experiencing migraine when thinking of his lost love Vana.
 This crisis eventually forces him out of his fugue state; (2) The approaching entity does not employ a paralysing force in the adaptation.
 The Alphans attempt to blast it with nuclear missiles before it joins with the unfortunate Zoref; (3) While harbouring the entity, Zoref undergoes a gradual physical transformation into a shambling, thick-skulled humanoid creature.